 - Taxi from Cusco to Ollantaytambo.
 Your second option to get from Cusco to Ollantaytambo is by private taxi with a capacity of up to 4 people and has a cost of 100-120 soles depending on the negotiation.
 You can book the taxi from your hotel or with an agency.

 The road is the road and there is little to change so the price will depend entirely on the agency you choose and what it includes.
 On average you will find Cheap Inca Trail starting with the $ 550 USD, to this you must include several things like the tip of the guides, if you want to hire the service of a porter, the own of the porters and cooks, the equipment that you are going to rent (things like the You can rent a sleeping bag and trekking poles in Cusco), etc. According to the comments of several people who have made the trip, this is one of the trips where you will appreciate having paid a little more to have more comfort.

-In case you have not found a place in the Inca Trail and go by train it seems quite expensive there is a last option to go to Machu Picchu from Cuzco, the Alternative Way.
+In case you have not found a place in the Inca Trail Tours, the Short Inca Trail Tour, Inca Quarry Trail, 3 Day Inca Trail, 2 Day Inca Trail with Camping or the Salkantay Trek and go by train it seems quite expensive there is a last option to go to Machu Picchu from Cuzco, the Alternative trail.